Vig Calculator

 Why do sportsbooks charge different vig?

 Vig varies by market competitiveness, bet type, and sportsbook strategy.
 High-volume markets (NFL spreads) have lower vig due to competition.
-Niche markets (player props, obscure sports) have higher vig because there's less shopping available and more uncertainty.
+Niche markets (player props, obscure sports) have higher vig because there is less shopping available and more uncertainty.

 What about 3-way markets (soccer, NHL regulation)?

 This calculator is designed for 2-way markets.
-For 3-way markets (win/draw/win), you'd add the implied probability of all three outcomes and calculate vig the same way.
+For 3-way markets (win/draw/win), you would add the implied probability of all three outcomes and calculate vig the same way.
 The total will exceed 100%, and you divide each probability by the total to find fair odds.

 Using No-Vig Odds to Find Value